akramhammam5/Restaurant/README.md

 ## Deployment

-To run this project just open it from any text editor or IDE.
-VScode is preferred.
+To run this project just open your terminal and type : pip install django after installing python-pip.
+After installing django go to the project's directory and type python manage.py makemigrations then python manage.py runserver